r-downing/PersWiFiManager/index.md

 This library and UI was inspired by tzapu's [WiFiManager library](https://github.com/tzapu/WiFiManager).
 The main difference is that it allows the program to continue functioning normally, even in AP mode.
 It is also more memory efficient, as it does not have to dynamically build the page, and can serve it from SPIFFS rather than PROGMEM.

+For a quick and easy way to serve from SPIFFS, check out my [SPIFFSReadServer library.](http://ryandowning.net/SPIFFSReadServer)

 ## How it Works

 When creating an instance of a PersWiFiManager object, it takes arguments of an already-declared ESP8266WiFiManager and DNSServer, and attaches the wifi settings handlers to them.
 This way, they can continue to be used in the main program.